feherferi112/programming_task/README.md

 ### Task 4: Distance Along the Track for a Given Position
 Implemented the function getDistanceAlongTrack(Coord3D pos) for the WellTrack class to compute the cumulative distance along the track up to a given position.
 This implementation assumes that the positions in the track are sorted.

+Note: Due to time constraints, I was not able to thoroughly test task3 and task4 solution.

 ### Handling Unsorted 3D Position Arrays
 Although it wasn't explicitly required in the task description, I considered the possibility of unsorted 3D position arrays.
 Unfortunately, due to time constraints, I couldn't fully implement this functionality.
 However: